-Answer: We do not recommend the grip be replaced because the design and material are integral to the balance of the putter.
-If the grip tears then ask the manufacturer about replacements.
+Answer: We do not recommend replacing the grip because the design and material are integral to the putter’s balance.

-Answer: Yes, previously famously used by pro golfer and PGA tour winner Ernie Els, the stand up putter is gaining in popularity among professionals and amateurs alike.
+Answer: Yes, previously famously used by pro golfer and PGA tour winner Ernie Els, the stand-up putter is gaining in popularity among professionals and amateurs alike.

-Answer: The clubhead is made from 431 high-grade steel – but if you leave it out, then over time yes it will probably rust just like any other club.
+Answer: The clubhead is made from 431 high-grade steel – but if you leave it out, then over time, yes, it will probably rust just like any other club.

-So you have read our SK7 Stand up putter review and at this point, will have a general idea on whether you think this club would help your putting game.
+So you have read our S7K standing putter review and, at this point, will have a general idea of whether you think this club would help your putting game.